-- 30 days prior consultation where 20-99 redundancies are planned and - 45 days prior consultation where 100 or more redundancies are planned within a 90 day period.
+Consultation must commence 30 days before the first redundancy takes effect where 20-99 redundancies are planned and 45 days before where 100 or more redundancies are planned, both within a 90 day period.

 Failure to consult can result in an award of up to 90 days' pay per redundant employee.
 A formal notice must also be sent to the UK Government within 30 or 45 days (as appropriate) before dismissals otherwise a conviction and fine may result.